Worldedit05/swd-discord-bot/readme.md

 The JSON data was pulled from <https://github.com/fafranco82/swdestinydb-json-data>

 #### Disclaimer
-###### The information presented on this site about Star Wars Destiny, both literal and graphical, is copyrighted by Fantasy Flight Games.
-This website is not produced, endorsed, supported, or affiliated with Fantasy Flight Games.
+###### The information presented on this site/bot about Star Wars Destiny, both literal and graphical, is copyrighted by Fantasy Flight Games.
+This bot is not produced, endorsed, supported, or affiliated with Fantasy Flight Games.